mParticle/docs/src/pages/guides/data-subject-requests/index.md

 #### Access / Portability Response Format

 The data gathered in response to an access or portability request will be delivered in a `.zip` folder containing many `.jsonl` files ([JSON Lines](http://jsonlines.org/) format).
-The zip contains:
+The zip may contain:

 * `profile.jsonl`: A file that contains the live profile at the time of the request.
 This includes: device identities, user identities, current audience memberships and user attributes (including calculated attributes).
 * one or more additional `.jsonl` files: These results are split into many files to avoid a single, large file to make them easier to transmit and process.
 Controllers are encouraged to re-process the files as they see fit.
 These files contain the event batches sent to mParticle.
 Each line of the data files represents a complete mParticle event batch.
 See our [JSON Reference](/developers/server/json-reference) for a guide to the event batch format.
+* `empty.txt`:  A file which indicates that mParticle found one or more MPIDs associated with the identities in the request, but that there is no data available for them.

-Note that if no records can be found matching the identities in the request, the request for the zip file will intentionally return a `404` error.
+Note that if no records can be found matching the identities in the request, the request for the zip file returns a `404` error.

 A sample portability response can be downloaded [here](/downloads/portability-response-sample.zip).